“Your daughter really needs to do a school sport. She needs it for her high school resume.”

 “Well,” I told him, “she is a straight-A student.
 But she also does community service.
 She has a job.
 She’s a leader in band.
 She dances at a local studio.
 She is well-rounded.”

 “But she needs a school sport on the list,” he repeated.

 “Why?”
 I asked again.

-“To be well-rounded,” he repeated again, still looking very serious and worried.
+“To be a well-rounded student,” he repeated again, still looking very serious and worried.

 At which point I thanked him for his time and genuine interest in what was best for my student and left.